stendahls/ga-device-deep/README.md

 https://developers.google.com/analytics/devguides/collection/analyticsjs/custom-dims-mets
 ...then you'll need to set up the custom property dimensions you want in your GA property admin.
 We'd recommend setting it up under the "session" scope.

-Now we're ready, include the script anywhere before the GA pageview (or event hit if you only want the dimension against events, not pageviews).
-Yes, I know that makes it a blocking script if you trigger a pageview in the HEAD - sorry about that, no way around it.
-Next, *inbetween* the `create` event and the page/event `send` event and add this code:
+Now we're ready, include the script anywhere before the normal GA script.
+Yes, I know that makes it a blocking script if you trigger GA in the HEAD - sorry about that, no way around it.
+Next, *inbetween* the `create` event and the page/event `send` event, add this code:

 ```
 var gaCustomDims = gaDeviceDeep.find({'device':'dimension1'});
 ga('set', gaCustomDims);
 ```
-NB note that "dimension1" should be replaced by the id that the GA admin interface gives you when add a new custom dimension for your property.
+NB note that "dimension1" should be replaced by the id that the GA admin interface gives you when add a new custom dimension to your property.
 If you haven't added any other custom dimensions, it will probably be "dimension1" anyway.

 ...you can choose to add more custom dimensions that this script collects, eg, for the full set of possible dimensions, replace the code above with: